-This policy sets out your responsibilities for identifying and managing actual and potential conflicts of interest when acting on behalf of The 3-18 Education Trust (Trust).
+This policy sets out the responsibilities for identifying and managing actual and potential conflicts of interest when acting on behalf of The 3-18 Education Trust (Trust).

-You can also ask the Trust's Governance Professional for further guidance.
+Those involved in governance at the Trust can also ask the Trust's Governance Professional for further guidance.

-A conflict of interest is any situation in which your personal interests or loyalties could, or could be seen, to prevent you from making a decision only in the best interests of the Trust.
+A conflict of interest is any situation in which personal interests or loyalties could, or could be seen, to prevent an individual from making a decision only in the best interests of the Trust.
 Conflicts of interest will usually fall into one of the following categories: